European Debt Collection after Brexit

 Brexit and Its Potential Effect on European Debt Collection

-The UK’s scheduled exit from Europe at the end of March will affect many things not least being the European debt collection agency industry.
-Depending on what decisions are made, we may be about to experience some upheaval as the laws governing outcoming and incoming judgement enforcement will need to be reviewed and amended.
+The UK’s scheduled exit from Europe at the end of October will affect many things not least being the European debt collection industry.
+Depending on what decisions are made, we may be about to experience some upheaval as the laws governing outgoing and incoming judgement enforcement will need to be reviewed and amended.

 The key phrase here is ‘as things stand’, as the UK’s decision threatens to have a profound effect on how judgements made against debtors outside Britain are enforced.